DiederikBlanson/realtime-chat/README.md

 WebSocket servers can go down, making it crucial to avoid routing users to inactive servers.
 To tackle this challenge, the **Service Discovery DB** is created, a key-value store tracking the status of each server.
 Instead of directly checking server status in the Service Discovery service, the gossip protocol is implemented.
 In this protocol, every WebSocket server sends heartbeats at regular intervals to a random set of WebSocket servers.
 These servers maintain an internal data structure to track the received heartbeats.
 Periodically, each WebSocket server checks the latest heartbeat timestamp from the servers it received heartbeats from.
 If this timestamp exceeds a certain threshold (e.g., 30000ms), the WebSocket server contacts other servers to determine if the server is genuinely offline.
 If no other servers confirm activity, the server is considered down.

 ### Message queues
 Now that we have successfully scaled our WebSockets, a new challenge arises - how do clients communicate when they might be connected to different WebSocket servers?
 This led to the introduction of a **Message Queue**.
 All messages are routed to this queue and distributed accordingly.
 In our prototype, I chose to use RabbitMQ, a queuing technology highlighted in the System Design book.
 Additionally, I found it straightforward to implement a running RabbitMQ cluster with NodeJS.
+(TODO: add picture of message flow user A to user B)

 It is essential to distinguish the terminologies of a "client" and a "user."
 A "client" refers to an user visiting the website, and a user could have multiple clients, such as in the case of multiple browser tabs.
 The system operates as follows when an user connects: